aprilggg/Lightning_Analysis_NWRA/intensification_analysis/README.md

 <a id="methods"></a>

 ### Methods
 We focus on the IQR1, IQR2, and LOGN1 methods for this analysis.
 We determined the MAD method to be too volatile, and the LOGN2 method to set the threshold consistently too high.
+Refer [here](../lightning_burst_identification/README.md#lightning-burst-detection-methods) for more details on the three methods not included in this analysis.

 - [Interquartile Range](https://en.wikipedia.org/wiki/Interquartile_range) - 1 IQR (**IQR1**)
     - This method sets the threshold to be 1 interquartile range higher than the upper quartile (Q3) log-lightning count